green-coding-solutions/website/content/jobs.md

 The goal is to create an industry standard that can certify software in it's impact on the environment and to reduce resource usage, bloated software and unneeded computations.

-The current stage of the tool is a working prototype (https://github.com/green-coding-berlin/green-metrics-tool) and we thrive to develop it to an industry standard tool.

 &nbsp;

 ### What you will be working on: